National Landcare Program

-The SA Arid Lands Board was successful in winning funding for four projects in the second round of the Australian Government's National Landcare Program (NLP2).
-The projects range from one to five years for conservation and land management initiatives and will include SAAL Landscape Board staff working with Landscape Groups, landholders and communities to deliver the projects.
+The SA Arid Lands Board won funding for four projects in the second round of the Australian Government's National Landcare Program (NLP2), which were completed in June 2023.
+The projects ranged from one to five years for conservation and land management initiatives and included SAAL Landscape Board staff working with Landscape Groups, landholders and communities to deliver the projects.

 Feral animal control and removal of invasive weed species to improve conservation outcomes for threatened plant and animal species were a significant component of Bounceback and Beyond and Coongie Wetland Wonders, which were each five year projects.
 Landscape Legacies shared stories of successful soil rehabilitation and the three-year Building Pastoral Sustainability program, built on the capacity and resilience of pastoral businesses in the SA Arid Lands to adapt to future climate and market variability.

 Resilient Rangelands - Managing Biosecurity Threats for Climate Resilient Landscapes is a project that will manage the biosecurity threats from feral goats, pigs and wild dogs, which pose a risk to resilient, healthy and productive rangeland landscapes.
 It is a two year project that runs until 2024.

 It is funded by the State Government's Landscape Priorities Fund, established from landscape levies collected by Green Adelaide in the Adelaide metropolitan area and redistributed to South Australia’s regional landscape boards.
 It enables investment in large, landscape scale projects that address regional and cross-regional priorities.